 Photo by Shingo Kanagawa

 Moomin Family goes on a picnic to see Kannon (still), 2014

 Born in 1975 in Kyoto.
 Lives and works in Tokyo.

 Iwai’s ﬁlm, installation and performance focus on the mundane act of cleaning and cleansing that would reveal its underlying social and symbolic meanings.
-As a participating artist of one of the “Episōdo” series in the Triennale, Iwai conducts discussions with the audience and takes actions in response to the cleaning work in the exhibition space, based on his experience as a decontamination worker in Fukushima.
+As a participating artist of one of the “Episōdo” series in the Triennale, Iwai conducts discussions with the audience and takes actions in response to the cleaning work, based on his experience as a decontamination worker.
 He participated in the Reborn-Art Festival in Miyagi in 2017 and “New ‘Artists Today’ Exhibition 2018 Unﬁxed Perspectives” at the Yokohama Civic Art Gallery in 2018.

 Drawing for Broom stars, 2020

 Born in Tokyo.
 Lives and works in Tokyo and Berlin.

 Iwama’s practice has developed around the idea of the ontology of eating and explores the perception of nourishment examined through the relationship of nature and personhood.
 She ran the kitchen at Studio Olafur Eliasson between 2005 and 2014 and co-created the book The Kitchen in 2013 (later published by Phaidon Press in 2016).
 Iwama participated in “Foodscape―We Are What We Eat” at Arts Maebashi in 2016.